cpoff/cpoff.github.com/_posts/2016-01-04-eastern-oregon.md

 Arson is a **felony** and carries a five-year minimum sentence.
 On Monday the Hammonds duo reported to a federal facility in California.
 They committed arson and are doing mandatory five years.
 End of story.

 Important to note: The Hammonds were tried by a jury in Pendleton, OR.
 Not exactly a tree-hugging liberal bastion.
 I've been to the fantastic rodeo up there with my parents - [the Pendleton Roundup](http://www.pendletonroundup.com/) - and I'd recommend to everyone.
 But make no mistake: There's no way a government railroad job could pass through a jury of rancher peers.
+No f*&#!@# way that could happen.

-Then recently the 'militia' showed up in Burns and led by the Bundys.
+Then recently the 'militia' showed up in Burns, led by the Bundys.
 This is the family [you may remember from a flare-up](https://en.wikipedia.org/wiki/Bundy_standoff) not long ago in Nevada.
 The family rails against the government and all.
 It's fine.
 But they came to Oregon to support the Hammonds even though no such request was ever made.

 Now they've holed up in a federal faciilty outside Burns.
 They say they'll stay as long as it takes, alhough no one's clear what their demands are other than returning all federal land to ranchers.
 Not sure how that will happen.
 They're basically a bunch of anti-government crackpots looking for a spotlight.
 Hopefully the FBI will quietly cut off their Internet access, deny food, then offer to fill up their gas tanks if they agree to head home.
 Problem solved.